A Key Layer of Your Organization’s Defense

 Why is Network Segmentation Important?

 It Safeguards Your Assets and Helps Maintain Confidentiality of Data

-Emerging information about recent security breaches illustrates the critical role network segmentation has in protecting any organization’s IT assets.
-Network segmentation allows you to isolate and apply segment-specific access policies and restrictions to your various applications, systems, and users.
-For example, this could include: PCI/CDE (credit card) information, CUI/ITAR data (Department of Defense related materials), ePHI (electronic medical health records), or even internal company finances and HR records.
+Emerging information about recent security breaches illustrates the critical role network segmentation has in protecting an organization’s IT assets.
+Network segmentation allows you to isolate and apply segment-specific network access policies and restrictions to your various applications, systems, medical devices, and users.
+For example, this could include PCI/CDE (credit card) information, CUI/ITAR data (Department of Defense-related materials), ePHI (electronic medical health records), or even internal company finances and HR records.
 Network segmentation enables organizations to apply more granular controls to specific data classifications in order to limit potential exposure and reduce risk.
 The ultimate goal of network segmentation is to protect your most sensitive data from unauthorized access or disclosure.

 In environments where network segmentation is not practiced, the organization’s entire network is the potential attack surface.
-In a “flat” (un-segmented) network, an individual with malicious intent need only compromise a single device on the network.
-That device becomes a launch pad from which the entire network can be attacked.
+In a “flat network”, an individual with malicious intent needs only compromise a single device on the network.
+That device becomes a launchpad from which the entire network can be attacked.
 Once inside, the attacker can “see” and access all other network-attached devices.
-On a segmented network, only the devices, services, applications, data, or users on a particular segment are accessible to authorized, or in the case of a breach, unauthorized, users.
+On a segmented network, only the devices, services, applications, data, or users on a particular segment are accessible to authorized, or in the case of a breach, unauthorized users.

 Here are a few of the mandates and regulations that require network segmentation:

 - NIST SP 800-53 Rev